-Native Prairie - OHF funding for this program protected this parcel, consisting of more than 151 acres of well-managed grazing lands, half of which is native prairie and contains critical habitat.
+Native Prairie - OHF funding for this program protected this parcel containing 130 acres of well managed grazing lands, 81% of which is native prairie and contains critical habitat.

-The Northern Tallgrass Prairie National Wildlife Refuge, managed by the US FWS, has protected more than 13,400 acres of native prairie & associated habitats, including 7,826 acres with OHF funding through prior rounds of this Program
+The Northern Tallgrass Prairie National Wildlife Refuge, managed by the US FWS, has protected more than 14,199 acres of native prairie and associated habitats, including 8,578 acres with OHF funding through prior rounds of this Program.